 It includes links to websites and a DVD with many useful examples.
 I recommend this book to anyone starting out in stereoscopic 3D film production (or even fairly far along the way).
 For producers and directors new to 3D, the first 3 chapters are particularly helpful.
 I think this book will become a standard and I wouldn't be surprised if it's picked up as a textbook.

-Now there is also a very cool course available as a multi DVD set: Stereo 3D Filmmaking: The Complete Interactive Course.
-I've been viewing the five discs, and I'm very impressed.
+Now there is also a very cool course available as a multi DVD set: Stereo 3D Filmmaking: The Complete Interactive Course

 First, this obviously wasn't just thrown together quickly to take advantage of the 3D boom.
 The creators have put real effort into it.
 They didn't just shoot a lecturer in 3D either.
 Scenes are selected to specifically show off the technique or effect, and includes interiors with near backgrounds, and exteriors with far backgrounds.